hen-wg/explore_fitness/README.md

 ## Results<a name="results"></a>

-The main findings from the analysis can be found at the post available on [Medium](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings from the analysis can be found in the [analysis notebook](notebooks/2_Analysis.ipynb) and the post available on [Medium](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).

 ## Installation <a name="installation"></a>